parikshitrajpara3/Ontario-School-Recommendation-System/README.md

-Here's a sample README for your project:

----

 # School Recommendation System

 This project is an interactive machine learning-based school recommendation system designed to assist users in finding schools that best match their preferences based on academic performance, enrollment, and proximity.
 The system utilizes K-means clustering to group schools with similar characteristics and recommends schools accordingly.